 You will receive a free one to one consultation before attending the class.

 I am happy to give advice on exercise, even if you feel the class would not work for you.

 These exercise classes are run for people who have had a heart attack, suffer from angina, surgery, stent or another heart related problem.

 Regular aerobic exercise increases functional capacity, can relieve symptoms and reduces the risk of developing other long term conditions including decreasing risk of another heart attack, improved cholesterol, reduced blood pressure and reduced anxiety/depression.

 To find out more please call me so we can discuss your needs and take the next step forward to a fitter and healthier you.
 Whether you are a complete beginner or experienced these classes can work for you.

-Whatever your needs exercises are adapted where necessary to ensure you get the most benefit whilst working on specific areas which are relevant to you.
-Learning good technique and working at the correct intensity whilst continually building on your stamina and fitness level.
+Whatever your needs exercises can be adapted ensuring you learn good technique and work at the correct intensity whilst continually building on your stamina and fitness level.